slowproj/slowdash/docs/DataBinding.md

 #### MySQL
 MySQL supports several different time types:

-- UNIX timestamp: as `INTERGER`/`BIGINT` (32/64 bit) or `FLOAT`/`REAL`/`DOUBLE` (32/64/64 bit)
+- UNIX timestamp: as `INTEGER`/`BIGINT` (32/64 bit) or `FLOAT`/`REAL`/`DOUBLE` (32/64/64 bit)
 - DateTime without time-zone (DISCOURAGED): `DATETIME`
 - DateTime in UTC: `TIMESTAMP`

-The MySQL libraries used in SlowDash (aiomysql) cannot handle time-zone with the TIMESTAMP type, therefore if the `TIMESTAMP` type is used, it must be specified in SlowDash configuration file as `unspeficied utc`.
+The MySQL libraries used in SlowDash (aiomysql) cannot handle time-zone with the TIMESTAMP type, therefore if the `TIMESTAMP` type is used, it must be specified in SlowDash configuration file as `unspecified utc`.
 Using the UNIX timestamps is always safe.

 UNIX timestamps as `REAL` is recommended for use with SlowDash.

 #### SQLite
 SQLite does not have a dedicated date-time type, and time information can be stored in a time-string as TEXT or UNIX timestamps as INTEGER/REAL.
 If a field is declared as `DATETIME`, it uses TEXT for time string in UTC.

-- UNIX timestamp: as `INTERGER` (64 bit) or `REAL` (64 bit)
+- UNIX timestamp: as `INTEGER` (64 bit) or `REAL` (64 bit)
 - DateTime string in UTC: `DATETIME`

-If the time string in TEXT (or `DATETIME`) is used, it must be specified in SlowDash configuration file as `unspeficied utc`.
+If the time string in TEXT (or `DATETIME`) is used, it must be specified in SlowDash configuration file as `unspecified utc`.
 Using the UNIX timestamps is always safe.

 UNIX timestamps as `REAL` are recommended for use with SlowDash.